-- Make sure the coach's surface temperature is under 90° F. Never wash the vehicle in direct sunlight, while the vehicle is hot, or with hot water. - 2.
+Make sure the coach's surface temperature is under 90° F. Never wash the vehicle in direct sunlight, [while the vehicle is hot, or with hot water].

 Rinse the entire coach to remove all loose dirt and grime.
 Never hold a pressure washer close to the surface.
-Use a fan-type spray nozzle, making sure that the water is not a single straight stream.
-Keep the stream at least 18 inches from the edge of any decals, as high pressure water may cause the decals to loosen and peel. - 3.
-Most car stores offer mild car wash shampoos that are safe for clear coat finishes.
-You may also use baby shampoo to prevent leaving a film on the coach.
-Adding 1⁄2 of a cup of food grade vinegar to three gallons of water will boost the cleaning ability and will also soften the water to help minimize water spots.
-Rinse thoroughly to prevent soap residue accumulation.
+Use a fan type spray nozzle, making sure that the water coming out of the gun has a fan and not a single straight stream.

+Keep the stream at least 18 inches from the edge of any decals, as high pressure water may cause the decals to loosen and peel.
+Most automotive stores offer mild car wash shampoos that are safe for clear coat finish.
+We recommend using baby shampoo as it will not leave a film on the painted finish.
+Adding 1⁄2 of a cup of food-grade vinegar to the water will boost the cleaning ability of any cleaner and also soften the water.
+This also helps to minimize water spots.